folk-js/allio/README.md

 Check out the [Contributing Guide](/CONTRIBUTING.md) to setting up the repo.

+## Open Problems

+There are really 3 things in the way of much better interop on top of existing a11y infrastructure:

+1. pull-based architectures instead of [push-based](https://gitlab.gnome.org/GNOME/at-spi2-core/-/blob/2.58.2/devel-docs/new-protocol.rst) ones
+2. lack of structured data I/O
+3. lack of cross-platform _client_ libraries for efficient consumption of a11y data, which would be easier to create with push-based infrastructure.

 ## API Progress Table

 | API       | Description                     | Status |